 - Junior burger (no mayo or ketchup)

 - Bacon cheeseburger toaster (no hickory BBQ sauce)

-Sandwiches (for all sandwiches, hold the bun and any sauce that comes on it; also hold the sides such as French fries or onion rings):
+For all sandwiches, hold the bun and any sauce that comes on it; also hold the sides such as French fries or onion rings:

 - Classic grilled chicken sandwich (hold the mayo)